-If it works, a well-crafted joke can be a fun and light-hearted way to let people know that you might not be on board with their behavior.
+If it works, a well-crafted joke can be a fun and light-hearted way to let people know that you might not be on board with their behaviour.
 Sometimes making a serious complaint can feel too dramatic, especially if they’ve done something subtle or aren’t aware of what they’ve said.
-Having a laugh about that kind of behavior is a way to keep the conversation fun while also drawing clear boundaries.
+Having a laugh about that kind of behaviour is a way to keep the conversation fun while also drawing clear boundaries.

 Have a chat with them privately

 Works best for: People you're cool having a private and maybe even a slightly uncomfortable chat with

 There are a lot of people that don't react well to being confronted in public.
 It might trigger what's called their 'fight or flight' response, meaning they might avoid the issue entirely or worse, dig deeper and avoid owning up to what they've said or done.
 If you think that someone might respond in that way, it might be a better idea to talk to them in private.

 This can give you a chance to explain what the problem actually is, and how it affects people around them.
 Open and honest conversations like these are helpful because they give you an opportunity to listen and answer any questions your mate might have.
 You can also explain that it’s fine to make mistakes as long as you learn from them.

 Sadly, there are some people who won't change their behaviour even after a private conversation.
 They might not agree that what they did was wrong, and since they didn't experience any negative consequences, they might not learn from it.
 If that's the case, you might want to try our next method on this list: